dt-orders/keptn-orders-setup/README.md

 1. run the ```keptn/install/scripts/defineCredentials.sh``` and ```defineDynatraceCredentials.sh``` scripts
 1. run the ```showKeptn.sh```, ```showDynatrace.sh``` and ```showJenkins.sh``` helper scripts

-## 5. Fork Application Repositories
+## Fork Order application repositories

 Run ```./5-forkApplicationRepositories.sh``` to fork the orders application into the github organization you specified when you called ```2-defineWorkshopInputs.sh```.
 This script will:
 1. delete and created a local respositories/ folder